BIG-RAT/mobile_to_local/README.md

           -unbind: whether or not to unbind after migrating.
 Either true or false.
             -mode: whether or not to prompt the user for input.
 If mode is silent the user will not be prompted for input.
                    Silent mode cannot be used if the user does not have a secure token.
         -listType: Defines how attributes will be removed.
-Use either removeList (default) or keepList.
+Use either removeList (only available pre v3.0.0) or keepList.
 </pre>

 #### Examples: